BenB196/ip-api-go-pkg/README.md

 - apiKey - This is for when you are using the pro version of IP-API and which to have the [increased functionality](https://members.ip-api.com/).
 - baseURL - This is really only intended to be used if you are going through some sort of IP-API proxy.
 Otherwise, this can be left blank, and the URL will be determined by whether an API Key is provided or not.
 - geoPoint - This is a bool which determines if you want to have a geoPoint added to the location struct
-- caseType - This determines whether you want to use the camalCase or snake_case struct.
-Pass camal for CamalCase and snake for snake_case.
+- caseType - This determines whether you want to use the camelCase or snake_case struct.
+Pass camel for CamelCase and snake for snake_case.

 Returns:
-- []LocationCamal - Golang struct slice that contains the results of the query and will marshal as camalCase.
+- []LocationCamel - Golang struct slice that contains the results of the query and will marshal as camelCase.
 - []LocationSnake - Golang struct slice that contains the results of the query and will marshal as snake_case.
 - error - Any errors.